Toyah Battersby: Characterisation

-A month before she made her debut on-screen, Toyah was described as being Janice's (Vicky Entwistle) 14-year-old illegitimate daughter, who would become "the scourge of every Weatherfield Comprehensive teacher".
+A month before she made her debut on-screen, Toyah was described as being Janice Battersby's (Vicky Entwistle) 14-year-old illegitimate daughter, who would become "the scourge of every Weatherfield Comprehensive teacher".
 During an interview with the Daily Record's Polly Graham, Taylor stated "Toyah's gobby and cocky and makes her parents' life a misery.
 But it's brilliant playing her, it's more fun than playing somebody nice."
 Graham explained that both Toyah and her stepsister, Leanne (Jane Danson) were well known to the police for under-age drinking and burglary.
 Taylor said that she hated her character's clothes, as they were too revealing for her.
 She explained "In the beginning, the clothes that Toyah wore were terrible.
 I was very conscious of my bum hanging out from these tiny mini-skirts.
 There are a lot of girls who wear those tarty skirts, but I never felt comfortable in that sort of thing."
 Taylor also disliked Toyah's make-up, which was initially bright pink lipstick, a lot of black eyeliner and no foundation.

 Toyah's image eventually began to change and she became more aware of the way she looked when she got a boyfriend and started college.
 Toyah also took extra English lessons from Ken Barlow (William Roache) in a bid to better herself.
 Taylor later commented that her character got on her nerves due to her naivety.
 She also thought that Toyah had a romantic view of love, was too trusting and occasionally needed to be "a bit more clued up".
 The actress added that Toyah was "a very decent person", who was loyal to her friends.
 Digital Spy's Kris Green described Toyah as "the more mellow of the Battersbys" and thought that it was due to Les (Bruce Jones) not being her biological father.
 The Daily Mirror's Charlie Catchpole commented that Toyah went "from lumpy, sulky schoolgirl to confident, radiant young woman".

 Bruce Jones played Toyah's stepfather Les.